cmu-pasta/fray-benchmark/README.md

 - Guava

   - Run 0, 1, 2: [#7319 Lingering threads in multiple tests](https://github.com/google/guava/issues/7319)

+# Reusability Guide

+The [Fray](https://github.com/cmu-pasta/fray) repository contains the main documentation of Fray design and implementation.

+- [Usage Guide](https://github.com/cmu-pasta/fray/blob/main/docs/usage.md) provides instructions on how to use Fray in normal applications as JUnit tests.
+- [Debugger Plugin](https://github.com/cmu-pasta/fray/blob/main/docs/IDE.md) provides instructions on how to use the Fray dubugger plugin.
+- [Architecture](https://github.com/cmu-pasta/fray/blob/main/docs/architecture.md) provdes an overview of the Fray architecture and design.
+- [Debugging Guide](https://github.com/cmu-pasta/fray/blob/main/docs/debug_fray.md) provides instructions on how to debug Fray and its components.

 # (Optional) Reproducing a Bug Found by Fray